yenlianglai/KubeDIS/README.md

 ## TODO
 1. ~Test on minikube~
+2. Setup Gitlab
-2. Helm chart compatibility
+3. Helm chart compatibility
-3. Setup local K8s cluster
+4. Setup local K8s cluster
-4. argoCD compatibility
+5. argoCD compatibility

 ## Repo Description
 This repo serves as a source repo for K8s manifests of applications runs on 112A local Kubernetes cluster.